-- 1 Open DaVinci Resolve 16, and from the project manager, open the Fusion 16 Lessons part 2 project. - 2 In the timelines bin, double-click the Part 2 START timeline. - 3 Move the playhead over the second edit and the second red marker.
+- 1 Open DaVinci Resolve 17, and from the Project Manager, open the R17 Fusion Guide Lessons Part 1 project. - 2 In the Timelines bin, double-click the Part 1 START timeline. - 3 Move the playhead over the second edit and the second red marker.

-DaVinci Resolve in general, and the Fusion page specifically, is resolution independent.
+DaVinci Resolve in general, and the Fusion page specifically, are resolution independent.
 You can efficiently work with any number of elements at different resolutions.
 But knowing what resolution independence means and dealing with it in your node tree are two very different things.
-When constructing composites with mixed resolutions, you must be aware of how images are handled, not only between the edit and Fusion pages but also within the Fusion page itself.
+When constructing composites with mixed resolutions, you must be aware of how images are handled, not only between the Edit and Fusion pages but also within the Fusion page itself.

-Like the clips you worked with in Lesson 5, this second edit in the timeline also includes two layers.
+Like the clips you worked with in Lesson 2, this second edit in the timeline also includes two layers.